 Untreated autoimmune hepatitis can lead to scarring of the liver (cirrhosis) and eventually to liver failure.
 When diagnosed and treated early, however, autoimmune hepatitis often can be controlled with drugs that suppress the immune system.

-A liver transplant may be an option when autoimmune hepatitis doesn't respond to drug treatments or when liver disease is advanced.
+A liver transplant may be an option when autoimmune hepatitis doesn't respond to drug treatments or in cases of advanced liver disease.

-Signs and symptoms of autoimmune hepatitis can range from minor to severe and may come on suddenly.
+Signs and symptoms of autoimmune hepatitis vary from person to person and may come on suddenly.
 Some people have few, if any, recognized problems in the early stages of the disease, whereas others experience signs and symptoms that may include: